gdbrad/ExoNexus/README.md

 http://arxiv.org/abs/0707.4162

 ## Running contractions on JURECA
+create a yaml input file see `a1mp.ini.yml` for an example.

+Run ``exotract.py --ini_file {INI_FILE} --check{Y/N}`` which will generate a batch script and create a new directory for that run , settting check will not launch the script.
+If not explicity given, the script will launch and then merge the output h5 files (if the run was successful).

-create a yaml input file see `a1mp.ini.yml` for an example modify the slurm batch script see `slurm-test.sh` for example `sbatch slurm-test.sh`
+modify the slurm batch script see `slurm-test.sh` for example `sbatch slurm-test.sh`